dilip223/Cybersec-proj2/analysis.md

 bind, socket, etc which indicate the program will listen for upcoming connection.From the imports, we went to the subroutines where they were called.
 It was difficult to decode anything from file imports.
 However, it was seen that the all the network functions were called from a single subroutine sub_4236C0.
-From Figure 7, we can see the calls the subroutine makes to WSAstartup, creates a socket, and uses INETaddress.
+From Figure 7 in the pdf, we can see the calls the subroutine makes to WSAstartup, creates a socket, and uses INETaddress.
 Furthermore, to prove that it was main function, at the start of the function the stack content is compared with 3 which represents number of student data for which the server code is iterated.
-It can be seen in Figure 8.Inside the main function, strings were found that represented the message displayed on screen.
+It can be seen in Figure 8 in the pdf.Inside the main function, strings were found that represented the message displayed on screen.
 First, we checked the section for CRC.
 Before displaying the binary string, a call was made to sub_411636.
-Using the X-ref, the subroutine sub_41A230 called the function where an offset value of 1001 is pushed as seen in Figure 9.
+Using the X-ref, the subroutine sub_41A230 called the function where an offset value of 1001 is pushed as seen in Figure 9 in the pdf.
 Location loc_41A501 of the subroutine has a long arithmetic operation which hints at modulo-2 division and remainder calculation.
 Thus, we can conclude that sub_41A230 represents the “crc.cpp” where CRC was performed.Next, we need to find the key for the XOR encoding.
 A search is made for all